 - Crave chocolate

-Women who experience PMS symptoms are usually not getting enough calcium, magnesium, vitamins K, B vitamins especially B6, and E, and other micro- nutrients.
+Women who experience PMS symptoms are usually not getting enough calcium, magnesium, vitamin K, B vitamins (especially B6), and vitamin E, and other micro-nutrients.
 Without a daily supply of these essential items, your body demands urgent attention by intensifying your PMS symptoms.
-It is common for PMS symptoms of all kinds to escalate for women in their 40s, particularly if they haven’t been getting sufficient vitamins, minerals, and other nutrients for years.
+It is common for PMS symptoms of all kinds to escalate for women in their 40s, particularly if they haven’t been getting sufficient vitamins, minerals, and other nutrients for years – it can be a cumulative effect.
 What is also well documented is that those that have increased PMS also have a harder time in perimenopause.

 Changing the Factors that Contribute to PMS